 Adding Dynamic Images

 When you insert an image in the builder, you can mark it as ‘Dynamic.’
-Dynamic images are images that change depending on one or more values that are passed to the system that delivers them.
-The link to the image is no longer a static URL but rather a URL that contains variables, such as an email address, a customer ID, a date, and so on.
+Dynamic images are images that change based on one or more values passed to the system that delivers them.
+The image link is no longer a static URL but rather a variable URL that includes an email address, customer ID, date, and so on.

 Undo, Redo, and Timeline Features